+The Company is mainly engaged in the business of financing and investment in bodies corporate in order to yield greater revenue for its stakeholders.
 The Management of the Company is looking for a steady growth of the Company and aims at maximizing the shareholders wealth by way of earning maximum profits at low investment costs.